JackSzwergold/Writing/memories/The Crown Royal Bag of Jewelry.md

 ***

 Some time later, my brother called for his weekly family check in.
 This stuff was tedious for me at best.
 At some time after talking to my mom or dad, my mom or dad would walk over to my room and say “Ben wants to talk to you…” I’d drag myself to the phone, and engage in some pandering idle chit chat.
-At some point
+At some point he would always say I was “always welcome” to visit him and his miserable wife in Washington Heights.
+At no point did he ever get the hint I hated visiting him up there.

+So after some chit chat, his miserable wife wanted to talk to me.

 ***